 Prevention & Treatment For Dehydration In Dogs

-Dogs suffering from dehydration may need to have his electrolytes replaced because when his body isn’t getting enough water, fluids containing electrolytes are drawn out of the cells, causing an imbalance that affects the organs.
+Dogs suffering from dehydration may need to have their electrolytes replaced because when their body isn’t getting enough water, fluids containing electrolytes are drawn out of the cells, causing an imbalance that affects the organs.
 If your dog is not vomiting, you can try giving him an electrolyte-enhanced fluid-like Pedialyte but before giving any medicine to your dog it is best to check with your veterinarian for dosage recommendations.
 If the symptoms of your dog are severe it is better to bring your dog to the Veterinarian immediately.
 Dehydration is often a symptom of a larger health problem, your veterinarian will conduct a test to diagnose and treat the underlying condition.
 This process will depend on your dog’s other symptoms.